Creativity has always been in my blood….

 My dance career taught me several things; attention to detail (excuse the typos, I failed in English!), someone is always watching your work, and you are only as good as your last performance.
 Strive for perfection, you won’t achieve it as it’s the impossible, but what you will achieve, is excellence.
 This was the ethos I chose to carry into my photography.

 I gradually built up clients across hospitality and automotive industries.
 I thrived on taking briefs and working closely with them to create the imagery they had in their minds, and bringing it to life, with breath-taking results.
 Exceeding their expectations was addictive.
 My client portfolio expanded to defence and military manufacturing companies in the U.S as well as the UK.
-Most recently I have been working under contract with a large defence supplier to the British Army.
+Most recently I have been working under contract with a large defence supplier to the British Army as a Security Cleared / SC Cleared Photographer.
 Bringing my commercial photographic and advertising eye to a field that has so many unique angles to capture.

 So what happened to the dancer in me?
 Being on stage, a thousand hands clapping at the performance…it had all but left me.
 But in 2017 I was honoured to be presented with three awards in the British Army Photographic Competition in London; including winning, and coming second place in the Sports / Adventure Training category.
 Having my work scrutinised by marketing and art directors is one level of pressure.
 Being directly placed in competition with your peers is another.
 Having it awarded at such a prestigious level?
 It was truly one of the proudest and most humbling moments of my career.